okx/exchain/x/wasm/Governance.md

 * `ClearAdminProposal` - clear admin for a contract to prevent further migrations
 * `PinCodes` - pin the given code ids in cache.
 This trades memory for reduced startup time and lowers gas cost
 * `UnpinCodes` - unpin the given code ids from the cache.
 This frees up memory and returns to standard speed and gas cost
+* `UpdateInstantiateConfigProposal` - update instantiate permissions to a list of given code ids.

 For details see the proposal type [implementation](https://github.com/CosmWasm/wasmd/blob/master/x/wasm/types/proposal.go)